Ruks-7/Automated-Testing-With-Selenium/README.md

 2. The logo on the page
 3. The navigation bar on the page
 4. If a footer exists on the page
-5. If the page has a form
+5. Advisors and Patrons page
-6. The contact information
+6. The social media links
-7. If the page has any images
+7. Upcoming workshops of the page
-8. If the page has any videos
+8. Internship and programs
-9. Conduct and policy section
+9. Software and App page
-10. Internship programs
+10. Presence of a form

 ## 1. Setting up the project
 To set up the project, you have to ensure that you have the following installed on your machine: